On well-posedness of a mildly dissipative family of active scalar equations in borderline Sobolev spaces: Introduction

-The operators $m(D)$ and $p(D)$ denote Fourier multiplier operators, which are assumed to be radial and of logarithmic type.
-Roughly speaking, $p(D)$ will belong to a class of multipliers that may decay at most logarithmically up to some order.
+where $\beta \in [0,2]$ and $\Lambda =(-\Delta )^{1/2}$; the operators $m(D)$ and $p(D)$ denote Fourier multiplier operators, which are assumed to be radial and of logarithmic type.
+Roughly speaking, $p(D)$ will belong to a class of multipliers that may decay at most logarithmically up to some order, while $m(D)$ will essentially be assumed to have non-negative Fourier transform, and thus serve as a mechanism to dissipate energy from the system.